-Australia's big three mobile network operators have been warned by the country's telecoms regulator to stop using the term "unlimited" in their advertising campaigns…
+Vodafone Hutchison, Telstra and Optus have all been warned to stop using the term “unlimited” in their advertising campaigns

 Australia’s big three mobile network operators have been warned by the country’s telecoms regulator to stop using the term "unlimited" in their advertising campaigns, as they may risk misleading their customers.

 Telstra, Vodafone Hutchison and Singtel Optus all ran campaigns for tariffs that promised their customers "unlimited" data access.
 However, all three packages made use of data speed caps, meaning that once a certain amount of data had been downloaded, the customer was automatically limited to a download speed of 1.5Mbps.